 Value Chain Stage: Product Development and Manufacturing

 For centuries, manufacturers developed products and then lost sight of them once they left the factory.
-Today, a digital chord composed of IoT sensors and always-on wireless connections keeps those companies in touch with products in the field.
+Today, a digital cord composed of IoT sensors and always-on wireless connections keeps those companies in touch with products in the field.
 It also allows companies more flexibility to personalize products after the sale.
 Cars, home alarms, software—even clothes and toys—send data on how and where they’re being used, giving product developers a valuable window into how they might design future products and create new after-sale customizations.

 One global automaker is using IoT data from its cars to make future models more responsive to customers’ needs.
 The company uses the geospatial cloud to model the driving conditions in each of more than 170 customer locations—sifting insight from data on altitude, rainfall, temperature, humidity, and driving behavior.
 Those conditions differ depending on the location, and that insight allows product developers to design automobiles optimized for specific locations.